tommyrharper/algorand-midterm/README.md

 Cryptographic Sortition and VRFs (Variable Random Functions) as part of their consensus algorithm.
 This allows a random block proposer and committee to be chosen for any given block, even in spite of the presence of a powerful adversary who is able to corrupt any ⅓ of the stake weighted users in the system instantly at any given time and fully coordinate and control them.
 This is possible as the block proposer to only reveal their identity at the same time they propose the block.
 This means a given powerful attacker would not be able to corrupt the block proposer until after they had already shared the block, at which point it will be gossiped and validated by the ⅔ of honest users.

 One way Algorand attempts to ensure decentralisation is via the uses of virtually zero barrier to entry for users wanting to participate in the staking consensus mechanism, unlike many other blockchains, where it is necessary to either run your own node and/or meet a certain minimum financial requirement and/or lockup period in order to participate in the staking process.
-Only 1 algo is needed (currently about $0.35) is needed to participate.
+Only 1 algo is needed (currently about $0.35) to participate.
 This economically incentivises a large user base to participate in the algorands consensus mechanism ensuring further decentralisation of the network.

 ### 7.2 Upsides